 2.2 Individual agreements with customers in specific business cases (including collateral agreements, additions and alterations) have priority over these terms and conditions.
 For the terms of such agreements, unless there is evidence to the contrary, a written contract or a written confirmation is applicable.

 3.1 Items of the terms and conditions are, among other, goods and services, the supply of standard software and the granting of user rights according to § 4, and furthermore the supply of the individual services and goods ordered in conjunction with the purchase.

-§ 4 Rights of the Customer to the Software
+Rights of the Customer to the Software and Hardware

-4.1 The software is legally protected.
-Copyrights, rights for patents and trademarks and all ancillary rights to the software including all additional items which are provided by the provider to customer during the contract initiation and during the fulfillment of the contract, or to which the customer is given access to, belong within these contractual business relationships exclusively and solely to the provider.
-In cases in which rights of third parties exist, the provider will obtain the right of use from these for updates.
+4.1.
+The software and the hardware are legally protected.
+Copyrights, rights for patents and trademarks and all ancillary rights to the software and hardware including all additional items which are provided by the Provider to customer during the contract initiation and during the fulfillment of the contract, or to which the customer is given access to, belong within these contractual business relationships exclusively and solely to the Provider.
+In cases in which rights of third parties exist, the Provider will obtain the right of use from these for updates.

 4.13 The customer acquires the same rights to software that has been modified, expanded or newly created as with standard software.

 §5 Conclusion of the Contract and Contract Content

 5.1 All offers of the Provider are non-binding.
 This is unchanged even when the Provider sends catalogues, technical documentations (e.g. drawings, plans, calculations, data for DIN norms), additional product descriptions and documents – also in electronical form – to customers, for which the Provider retains proprietary rights and copyrights.